 If you, or a loved one, is dealing with cancer, ask your doctor about immunotherapy options.
 Since immunotherapy is evolving rapidly, your doctor might not know about every treatment available.
 It’s a good idea to do some online research of your own.
 Search online by typing in “immunotherapy” and the name of your cancer.
 Although these treatments are exciting, it’s important to understand that not all cancers, or all patients, can currently be treated with immunotherapy.

 Implanted medical equipment, such as a stent or valve, can be troublesome.
 Surgical implants often come in standard sizes and configurations, leading to the use of ill-fitting devices, which can cause pain and poor device functioning.
 In many cases, patients need follow-up surgeries to remove or place the device.
 3D printing to the rescue.

 Using 3D printing technology, medical devices are now matched to the exact specifications of a patient, improving patient comfort and performance outcomes, while reducing the risk of complications.
 Additionally, 3D printing is used for surgical planning in complex or new procedures, allowing doctors to hold a physical model of the patient’s anatomy while planning the details of a procedure.

 If you need an implant of any kind, ask your surgeon about the use of 3D printing to create a device tailored to your anatomy.
 If you need a complicated surgical procedure, ask your surgeon about the use of 3D printing to aid in the planning process.
 This is a relatively new technology, but more and more hospitals and surgeons are using 3D printing.

 Side note: It’s important to point out that whenever possible, use a surgeon who has experience with the procedure you need.
-Before any procedure, read this post to learn about common surgical errors and how you can reduce your risk.
+Before any procedure, read Surgical Dangers – What You Need to Know.